karavel-io/platform/docs/components/index.md

 !!!info
-    Components marked with the ![Bootstrap component](https://img.shields.io/badge/bootstrap-true-orange?style=for-the-badge) badge are essential for bootstrapping the Karavel Platform and allow ArgoCD to kick in and start the GitOps loop.
+    Components marked with the ![Bootstrap component](https://img.shields.io/badge/bootstrap-true-orange?style=for-the-badge) badge are essential for bootstrapping the Karavel Container Platform and allow ArgoCD to kick in and start the GitOps loop.

 ## Core components